Platanthera praeclara Sheviak & Bowles

 Basis for Listing

-Platanthera praeclara has a showy open raceme of up to 24 white to creamy white flowers, each with a long nectar spur.
+Platanthera praeclara has a showy, open raceme of up to 24 white to creamy-white flowers, each with a long nectar spur.
 The lip, or lower petal, of each flower is deeply 3-lobed and fringed.
-The single, smooth stem is up to 85 cm (34 in.) tall.
-Flowering plants have 3 or more smooth, elongate leaves.
-Nonflowering plants have 1-3 leaves of similar appearance.
-A more common member of the same genus is P. lacera (ragged-fringed orchid).
-This species has a narrower, more compact spike of pale, green-white flowers about half the size of those of P. praeclara, and its petals are more linear than those of P. praeclara.
+The single smooth stem is up to 89 cm (35 in.) tall.
+Flowering plants have 3 or more smooth elongate leaves.
+Nonflowering plants have 1-3 leaves of similar appearance (Sheviak 2002; Smith 2012).
 The sepals of P. praeclara are deflected downward behind the lip, and the lateral lobes of the lip are raggedly fringed almost to the base.
+A more common member of the same genus is P. lacera (ragged fringed orchid).
+This species has a narrower, more compact spike of pale green-white flowers about half the size of P. praeclara, and its petals are more linear than those of P. praeclara.

-Platanthera praeclara occurs almost exclusively in remnant native prairies and sedge meadows.
-The majority of sites occur in full sunlight on moist, calcareous till or sandy soils.
-None of the sites have a significant history of cattle grazing, although a few have a history of intermittent mowing for wild hay.
+The species is found almost exclusively in remnant native plant communities.
+In northern Minnesota (Aspen Parklands and Red River Prairie subsections), these are typically northern wet prairie, northern mesic prairie, and occasionally prairie wet meadow/carr.
+In southern Minnesota (North Central Glaciated Plains, Minnesota and Northeast Iowa Morainal, and Paleozoic Plateau sections), most populations are found in southern mesic prairie and occasionally southern wet prairie.
+The majority of sites occur in full sunlight on moist calcareous till or sandy soils.
+None of the sites have had a significant history of cattle grazing, though a few have a history of intermittent mowing for hay.

 Biology / Life History

-Platanthera praeclara appears above ground between late April and early May in southwestern Minnesota and from early May to mid-June in the northwestern part of the state.
-It senesces in late September, or earlier if soil moisture is abnormally low.
-In late summer, a single bud is produced on the fleshy rhizome.
-That bud will remain dormant until the following spring when it will develop into the aerial stem.
-If the bud is damaged in the interim or fails to develop, no stem will be produced that year.
+More is probably known about Platanthera praeclara than most of the listed plant species in the state.
+The state’s Natural Heritage Program and later the Minnesota Biological Survey have studied this species since 1985.
+Platanthera praeclara has been documented emerging as early as late-March in southwestern Minnesota and early-April in northwestern Minnesota (Anderson 2018; Biederman et al. 2018).
+Plant senesces occurs in late September, or earlier if soil moisture is abnormally low.
+Over the growing season, a single bud is produced on the fleshy rhizome.
+That bud will remain dormant until the following spring, when it will develop into the aerial stem.
+If this bud is damaged in the interim, or fails to develop, no stem will be produced that year.
 Even without the stem, the rhizome may survive and produce another bud in late summer, which will develop into a stem the following year.
-But this requires exceptional nutritional reserves, and if the plant fails to produce a stem for two consecutive years, mortality is indicated.
-Similarly, if the emerging shoot of a flowering stem (which contains the apical meristem) is damaged by fire, there are no dormant buds in reserve and it cannot resprout that year.
+If the emerging shoot of a flowering stem (which contains the apical meristem) is damaged by fire, there are no dormant buds in reserve, and it cannot resprout that year.
 The rhizome must survive that year without any photosynthetic capacity, and it must produce another bud for the following year.
-If the bud or emerging shoot is damaged the following year, mortality will likely ensue.
+If the bud or emerging shoot is damaged again the second year, mortality will likely ensue.

 Conservation / Management